Falls from Poles and Towers: A Major Hazard for Electrical Linemen

 2. Fall Prevention

-Since working at heights is unavoidable, the best way to protect power linemen from injuries is to prevent them from falling.
+Since working at heights is unavoidable, the best way to protect power linemen from fall injuries is to prevent them from falling.
 OSHA requires workplaces to use both passive and active strategies to prevent falls.
 These include things like installing toe boards and guardrails and requiring the use of safety harnesses.
 OSHA also requires that employers minimize dangers by assessing work site hazards, keeping areas clean, and training employees.

 3. Fall Arrest